Yufei-Tang/Buoyancy-Controlled-Ocean-Current-Turbine-Modeling/README.md

-# Buoyancy Controlled Ocean Current Turbine Modeling
+# Buoyancy Controlled Ocean Current Turbine Numerical Modeling
 This repository contains a numerical modeling of a buoyancy controlled ocean current turbine (OCT), simulated through Simulink in Matlab.
 The OCT system is a 7 DOF sysetm, including a variable buoyancy tank, variable pitch rotor, main body, and a 607 m mooring cable attached to the ocean floor at a depth of 325 m, as shown in Figure.
 <p align="center">
 <img src="https://github.com/IRES-FAU/Buoyancy-Controlled-Ocean-Current-Turbine-Modeling/blob/main/Images/OCT_figure-crop_v2.png" width="400">